antonum/AKS-ActiveActive-Redis/README.md

 ### Azure regions

 Terraform and bash scripts use Azure region name as both cluster and region identifiers.
 Make sure your subscription has access and sufficient Quota to provision 3 node cluster in each of the regions.
-By default, nodes used for AKS cluster are Standard_D4_v5 (4 vcpu, 16GB ram).
+By default, nodes used for AKS cluster are Standard_D8_v5 (8 vCPUs, 32GB ram).
 You can change the node type in `variables.tf` file.

 Adjust `variables.tf` `config.sh` and `flask/app.py` files: